bimaarya-id/bimaarya-id/README.md

 - 👋 Hi, I’m @bimaarya-id
 - 👀 I’m interested in UX/UI And Front End
-- 🌱 I’m currently learning anything About Technology
+- 🌱 I’m currently learning anything About Back End
 - 💞️ I’m looking to collaborate on Back End
 - 📫 How to reach me Bimaa266@gmail.com